^

 Classification

-Causes of paralysis of the larynx (larynx paresis)
+Causes of laryngeal paralysis (laryngeal paresis)

-Symptoms of laryngeal paralysis (larynx paresis)
+Symptoms of laryngeal paralysis (laryngeal paresis)

-Diagnosis of laryngeal paralysis (larynx paresis)
+Diagnosis of laryngeal paralysis (laryngeal paresis)

-Treatment of laryngeal paralysis (larynx paresis)
+Treatment of laryngeal paralysis (laryngeal paresis)

 Where does it hurt?